 The other night I added Baharat Spice Blend to some cubed lamb tenderloin along with some olive oil and honey.

-Grilled to perfection, I served them with my Cauliflower Couscous with Cilantro, Red Pepper and Lime.
+Grilled to perfection, I served them with my Almond Couscous with Pomegranate.

 Start by toasting the black peppercorns, cumin, coriander and cinnamon sticks in a sauté pan.
 This helps release the essential oils and the aroma is incredible.

 Remove from the heat and add to a spice or coffee grinder to create a powder.
 Set aside and allow to cool.